PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 “Regardless of what anyone else says, including Mr. (Red) Auerbach in Boston.
 It’s a team game, always has been a team game and, for the winning teams, always will be a team game.”

-Include Chamberlain on that discussion.
+Include Chamberlain, he said, in that discussion.

 Wilt Chamberlain (Photo by Commons link)